-We’re proud to announce that, as of September 2019, Cloudvirga has earned two important security certifications: SOC-2 and ISO / IEC 27001.
+We’re proud to announce that, as of September 2020 , Cloudvirga has earned year 2 compliance through surveillance for SOC-2 and ISO / IEC 27001.

 Together, these certifications provide external validation that the customer data in our system is secure and protected from a variety of risks and that we’re taking steps on an ongoing basis to keep it that way.
 The result: lenders using Cloudvirga’s platform can rest assured that their customers’ information is securely and compliantly protected.

 Here, we’ll present an overview of these two security certifications: what they are, what it means to be certified, and how they benefit our customers and their borrowers.

 Service Organization Controls 2 (SOC-2) certification is an internationally recognized security framework for technology, SaaS, and cloud-based companies.
 Overseen by the American Institute of Certified Public Accountants (AICPA), SOC-2 certification validates that a company’s systems adhere to standards of…

 - Processing integrity

 Obviously, those are large, abstract concepts.
 To earn SOC-2 certification, we had to go through a two-part process to prove that we’re meeting these standards.